 |Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-You could just take time to relax.
-Star gaze under the darkest skies in England, breathe in the fragrance of some of Britain's greatest gardens or indulge in a spot of shopping at traditional market towns and villages before lenjoying a drink or meal at one of the many pubs and restaurants.
+Northumberland has areas of Outstanding Natural Beauty with a stunning 64-mile coastal path.
+Explore many dramatic castles, marvel at the birthplace of the 8th-Century Lindisfarne Gospels on Holy Island , walk along vast expanses of dune-fringed beaches, climb dramatic hills, revel in the wide-open spaces, star gaze under the clear dark night skies, breathe in the fragrance of some of Britain's greatest gardens or indulge in shopping at traditional market towns and villages before enjoying a drink or meal at one of the many pubs and restaurants.